Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/deno-pokemon-api.md

 ### Deno Releasing a Pokémon

-There comes a time when you just have to let go of some Pokémon to release them back in the wild.
+There comes a time when you must let go of some Pokémon to release them back in the wild.

 `DELETE /pokemon/snorlax`